Fire Island (film)

 Fire Island is a 2022 American romantic comedy film directed by Andrew Ahn and written by and starring Joel Kim Booster.
 The film co-stars Bowen Yang, Conrad Ricamora, James Scully, and Margaret Cho.
-The plot follows a group of gay friends on vacation at the titular New York island, where romance becomes complicated by classism in a story inspired by Jane Austen's Pride and Prejudice.
+The plot follows a group of gay friends on vacation at the eponymous New York island, where romance becomes complicated by classism in a story inspired by Jane Austen's Pride and Prejudice.
 Distributed and produced by Searchlight Pictures, the film was released June 3, 2022 on Hulu, to generally positive reviews.

 Plot

 Every year, Noah and his close friends Howie, Luke, Keegan, and Max embark on a weeklong vacation to Fire Island, noted for its gay villages.
 The group takes the ferry from Sayville, New York on Long Island's South Shore to Fire Island Pines and reunite with their "house mother" Erin.
 Erin reveals that she has to sell her house, making this the last week they will spend together on the island.
 The group meets Charlie, a doctor, and his wealthy friends, including Will, a lawyer, and Cooper.
 Howie and Charlie take interest in each other.
 Noah decides that his mission for the trip is for Howie to get laid.
 Charlie invites the group to his house, where the group gets drunk, feeling condescended to by the other guests.
 Luke and Keegan cause a scene as Charlie and Howie get closer.
 Noah overhears Will criticizing the group, worrying that Charlie might get ripped off, and saying Noah is 'fine' but 'not hot enough to be that annoying'.

 Howie spends the night in the bath tub and the next day, Noah goes to collect him.
 He invites Charlie and his friends to dinner at Erin's as a thank you for looking after Howie.
 At the grocery store, Noah meets Dex and they flirt.
 Upon discovering that Will dislikes Dex, Noah invites Dex to dinner as well.
 Charlie, Cooper, and Will arrive for dinner, and Will spots an Alice Munro book belonging to Noah.
 To both Will's and Noah's surprise, they hit it off by discussing books.
 Dex arrives, flanked by Luke and Keegan, making Will uncomfortable.
 Dex claims that Will judges him for making content on OnlyFans.

 Howie tells the group that he and Charlie kissed, making Noah more intent on making the two a match.
 The group attends the weekly underwear party in Cherry Grove and do an assortment of illicit drugs.
 Cooper implies to Noah that he wants Will for himself and accuses Noah's growing attraction to Will of being based on money.